Normalization Layers Are All That Sharpness-Aware Minimization Needs: Abstract

 \section{Abstract}

 Sharpness-aware minimization (SAM) was proposed to reduce sharpness of minima and has been shown to enhance generalization performance in various settings.
-In this work we show that perturbing only the affine normalization parameters (comprising less than 0.1\% of the total parameters) in the adversarial step of SAM outperforms perturbing all of the parameters.
-This finding generalizes to different SAM variants and both ResNet (Batch Normalization) and Vision Transformer (Layer Normalization) architectures. \mm{We consider alternative sparse perturbation approaches and find that these do not achieve similar performance enhancement at such extreme sparsity levels, showing that this behaviour is unique to the normalization layers.} Although our findings reaffirm the effectiveness of SAM in improving generalization performance, they cast doubt on whether this is solely caused by reduced sharpness.
-The code for our experiments is publicly available at \href{https://github.com/mueller-mp/SAM-ON}{https://github.com/mueller-mp/SAM-ON}.
+In this work we show that perturbing only the affine normalization parameters (typically comprising 0.1\% of the total parameters) in the adversarial step of SAM can outperform perturbing all of the parameters.
+This finding generalizes to different SAM variants and both ResNet (Batch Normalization) and Vision Transformer (Layer Normalization) architectures.
+We consider alternative sparse perturbation approaches and find that these do not achieve similar performance enhancement at such extreme sparsity levels, showing that this behaviour is unique to the normalization layers.
+Although our findings reaffirm the effectiveness of SAM in improving generalization performance, they cast doubt on whether this is solely caused by reduced sharpness. \extrafootertext{Code is provided at \href{https://github.com/mueller-mp/SAM-ON}{https://github.com/mueller-mp/SAM-ON}.}